 - Get involved in competitive programming and hackathons and make open-source contributions.

 - Be prepared to thoroughly explain any technical projects listed on your resume.

 Don’t Dwell on Mistakes

-Be comfortable asking questions, and asking for clariﬁcation.
+Be comfortable asking questions and asking for clariﬁcation.
 If you make a mistake, don’t let it aﬀect the rest of the interview.
-You will have the opportunity to answer many questions and the interviewer will often forgive a single mistake.
+You’ll have the opportunity to answer many questions and the interviewer will often forgive a single mistake.
 When something goes wrong, move on and focus on the rest of the interview.
 If you don’t know the answer to a particular question, just be honest about it.
 Try to engage the interviewer so you can learn more about the topic and/or explain where you could ﬁnd the answer.

 Use the Interview to Show Your Passion for Tech